The Care Leavers Programme

 Cllr Richard Kemp CBE, Deputy Lord Mayor of Liverpool and Chair of LAMIT: “We are delighted with the response from local community foundations and their partner local authorities to this funding to provide good experiences and support to young people who too often have had too many bad experiences.

 “Not only will we help a good number of young people with the £1.2 million a year fund that we have created with UK Community Foundations, but we will also be taking the opportunity to try and engage new partners at both a national level, through events like our launch and through a series of local conferences, to bring together the key players in supporting care leavers but also commercial companies and partners within the justice and health systems.
-The first of these will take place in Liverpool in September 2024.

 “Our care system is creaking at the seams, despite the best endeavours of dedicated professionals such as social workers and probation officers.
 We need to find innovative approaches for all young people who have left care, in which society can wrap its arm around them in the same way that we as parents and grandparents wrap our arms around the young people in our own family.”

-Rosemary Macdonald BEM, Chief Executive at UK Community Foundations: “Inequalities for care leavers differ from region to region, and it is key that we harness the knowledge of local organisations to not just fund fantastic projects for young people leaving the care system, but to nurture those relationships and keep the momentum going to make real change happen.
+Rosemary Macdonald BEM, previous Chief Executive at UK Community Foundations: “Inequalities for care leavers differ from region to region, and it is key that we harness the knowledge of local organisations to not just fund fantastic projects for young people leaving the care system, but to nurture those relationships and keep the momentum going to make real change happen.

 “We hope to use this programme as a way of uniting communities and authorities, to explore local solutions to local issues and use the learning to influence wider support for care leavers.”